 Oregon’s Eviction Moratorium has ended.
 Apply for rental assistance today.

 Rental assistance programs can provide financial help, and thanks to recently passed legislation, provide more time to avoid eviction.
 These programs can cover past, current or future rent and are not a loan.
 If you need rent assistance you should apply for July and future rent right away.
 (If you have previously applied you may be eligible for additional assistance to cover future months.
 Keep checking back for the latest information about additional rental assistance to ensure your future rent is paid.)
-More than $200 million dollars of rental assistance is available in the Oregon Emergency Rental Assistance Program.
-On other pages on this website, you will find information for tenants, information for landlords, frequently asked questions and a video explaining the application process.
 Once you’ve applied, save the pre-qualification letter.
 Proof you’ve applied can be used to delay eviction by 60 days (90 days for Multnomah) if you present the letter to your landlord.

 You have the right to these protections regardless of your citizenship status.